Alfresco/docs-alfresco/content-services/latest/develop/repo-ext-points/content-model.md

 a basis on which to build custom content models for domain-specific purposes.

 New types and aspects are defined forming new custom content models.
 But how do you know how to specify a type and a property with, for example, a data type integer?
-Alfresco Content Services also comes with a *Meta Model*.
+Content Services also comes with a *Meta Model*.
 The Meta model defines what syntax you can use when defining your content models.
 It will, for example, define the syntax for how a type or an integer property should be defined.
 The following diagram gives a simplified overview of the relationship between meta model, content models, and custom content models: